Noise-Tolerant Learning for Audio-Visual Action Recognition: Introduction

-To our best knowledge, this is the first work to consider both noisy labels and noisy correspondence simultaneously in an audio-visual action recognition task.
-The main novelties and contributions are summarized as follows: \begin{itemize} \item We investigate the noisy correspondence problem in real-world dataset and we propose the first benchmark in audio-visual data with controlled noisy correspondence levels. \item We propose a noise-tolerant learning framework for audio-visual action recognition with both noisy labels and noisy correspondence that uses the inherent correlation between different modalities to rectify noise. \item Extensive experiments are conducted with a wide range of noise levels, and demonstrate the advantageous performance of our approach in audio-visual action recognition tasks compared to state-of-the-art methods. \end{itemize}
+To the best of our knowledge, this is the first work to combat both noisy labels and noisy correspondence in an audio-visual action recognition task.
+The main novelties and contributions are summarized as follows: \begin{itemize} \item We investigate the noisy correspondence problem in the real-world video dataset and propose the first benchmark in audio-visual data with controlled noisy correspondence levels.

+\item We propose a novel noise-tolerant framework for audio-visual action recognition with both noisy labels and noisy correspondence.
+It aims to rectify the noise by using the inherent correlation between different modalities.

+\item Extensive experiments are conducted with a wide range of noise levels, demonstrating the advantageous performance of our approach in audio-visual action recognition compared to state-of-the-art methods. \end{itemize}